 She certainly played a huge part of mentoring the football star, but he needed a lot more than her mentorship to get to where he is today.
 This slight embellishment made Oher very upset, he thought that Hollywood was only trying to make a mentor helps mentee type of story.

-While the film did portray some of the racial tension that Oher had to overcome with his family, it did not show the full picture.
+While the Oscar-winning film did portray some of the racial tension that Oher had to push through and – eventually – overcome with his family, it did not quite show the full picture of how things truly went down in real life.

 Michael’s talented sister

-One character from the movie that was pretty accurate was Michael’s sister, Collins Tuohy.
-The film portrays her as an over-achiever and grade A student.
+One character from the movie that was pretty much accurate her portrayal, as opposed to who she was in real life, was Michael’s sister, Collins Tuohy.
+Played in the movie by Lily Collins, she’s portrayed as an over-achiever and grade A student.

 It turns out that Tuohy is indeed a very talented girl.
 She was very involved in sports throughout high school and college.
 In high school she was a state champion in pole-vaulting.
 Just like her brother, she attended Ole Miss where she became a cheerleader.